Capital Top 40 Under 40

-The Top 40 under 40 (also known as the "Young Elite") is an annual ranking of emerging leaders published by the German business magazine Capital.
-Since 2007, it has recognised 40 individuals under the age of 40 from the fields of business, politics, public administration, science, and society who are considered particularly influential or forward-thinking.
+The Top 40 under 40 (also known as the Young Elite) is an annual ranking of emerging leaders published by the German business magazine Capital.
+Since 2007, the list has recognised forty individuals under the age of forty from the fields of management, politics, entrepreneurship, and society who are considered particularly influential or forward-thinking.

 Concept

 The ranking has been published annually in December since its inception.
-The editorial team of Capital selects candidates in four categories: entrepreneurs, management, politics and public administration, and science and society.
+The Capital editorial team selects candidates in four categories: management, politics, entrepreneurship, and society.
 Selection is based on editorial research and recommendations from experts in politics, business, and executive search.
-Evaluation criteria include professional achievements, leadership responsibility, and social engagement.
-There is no fixed jury; the final decision rests with the editorial board.

-Current awardees are presented both in print and on the magazine’s website.
+Evaluation criteria include professional achievements, leadership responsibility, and civic engagement.
+There is no fixed jury; the final decision rests with the Capital editorial board.
+Awardees are presented both in the magazine’s print edition and on its website.

-Since 2007, Capital has also hosted the annual Young Elite Summit in Berlin, bringing together current and former honourees.
-Each year, the conference focuses on a central theme—such as digitalisation, sustainability, or corporate responsibility—and is organised in cooperation with companies including Google, Microsoft, or Vodafone.
+Since 2007, Capital has also hosted the annual Young Elite Summit in Berlin, which brings together current and former honourees.
+Each event focuses on a central theme such as digitalisation, sustainability, or corporate responsibility and is organised with various corporate partners.

 Significance

-The Top 40 under 40 is regarded as one of Germany’s most established young leadership rankings and is frequently compared to international formats such as Forbes 30 Under 30 or the Young Global Leaders of the World Economic Forum.
-The recognition is regularly covered by professional, academic, and regional media when individuals from business, science, or politics are included.
+The Top 40 under 40 is considered one of Germany’s most established rankings for emerging leaders and is frequently compared to international formats such as Forbes 30 Under 30, Young Global Leaders of the World Economic Forum, or Fortune’s 40 Under 40.
+The recognition is regularly reported by professional, academic, and regional media when members of their organisations are selected.

-Over time, the initiative has developed into an alumni network of more than 1,000 members and is described by Capital as a platform for connecting emerging leaders across Germany.
-Universities and companies frequently reference the inclusion of their staff or alumni in the list to highlight excellence and talent development.
+Over time, the initiative has developed into a wide-ranging alumni network that Capital describes as a platform for connecting young leaders across Germany.
+Universities and companies frequently reference the inclusion of their members to highlight excellence, visibility, and talent development.

-Some media commentary has criticised the lack of transparency in the selection process, noting that the evaluation criteria and decision-making procedures are not publicly disclosed.
-Nevertheless, the format is widely viewed as a symbol of professional achievement and civic engagement in German public life.
+Some media commentary has criticised the limited transparency of the selection process, noting that Capital does not publish detailed evaluation criteria or decision-making procedures.
+Nonetheless, the ranking is widely perceived as a marker of professional accomplishment and civic engagement.

+Year lists

+The annual lists of the ‘Top 40 under 40’ are well documented for the more recent vintages, while earlier vintages can be traced primarily through print editions and archived media reports.
+Public and institutional sources confirm the following vintages, among others: